 Funeral director’s services typically cover collection of the body from the mortuary (although this may be limited to ten miles in distance), washing, clothing and laying out the body, provision of the coffin, a hearse to transport the body to the burial site or crematorium, the provision of pall bearers, and preparing the necessary paperwork.

 The cost of those services may vary enormously.
 There are notable regional variations.
-Sun Life’s annual “cost of dying” report for 2016 found that although the average national cost is currently £3,897, this ranges from £3,277 in Northern Ireland to £5,529 in London.
+For instance, Sun Life’s annual “cost of dying” report for 2016 found that although the average national cost is currently 3,897, this ranges from 3,277 in Northern Ireland to 5,529 in London.
+Similarly, these costs can be different for different countries.

 There may be occasions when you have arranged and paid for a funeral plan, but later want to cancel it – if the plan was for your spouse or partner, for example, and you subsequently separated.